Cohesive Digests for Ints and Floats

 Above is a simple example of digesting a struct Foo

 using SHA-256 algorithm.
-We first encode the uint32 value foo.A
+The scheme here for byte-sequence generation is straightforward: we first encode the uint32 value foo.A

 with a 4-byte big-endian format, then append all bytes of string value foo.B